-- Room occupancy in hotels for the final quarter of 2020 saw a downturn in occupancy levels across all 3 months of October, November and December.
-These fell by 41, 23 and 33 percentage points respectively when compared with 2019.
+- Room occupancy in the final quarter of 2020 saw responding hotels reporting substantially lower occupancy levels across all 3 months of October, November and December (with occupancy levels of 26, 37 and 25% respectively).
 Bed occupancy levels followed a similar pattern.

 - In the Self-Catering sector, both October and November remained fairly consistent with 2018 and 2019 unit occupancy levels.
 They fell by 3 percentage points in October and remained static in November compared with 2019.
 December saw occupancy rates down 10 percentage points on the same month in 2019.

 - Occupancy levels in the static caravans and holiday homes sector fell during October by 13 and 15 percentage points each in both October 2018 and 2019.
 With businesses closed from 23 October for 17 days during the firebreak, many businesses then closed for the year with no data available for November and December 2020.

 - Pitch occupancy across the touring caravan and camping parks fell significantly during October and November when compared with the same months in 2019.